ThinhMDITPTIT/cms_event_management_web/README.md

 - See personal profile
 - Edit personal profile
+- See list followers
+- See list following
 - See personal events
 - Edit personal events
-- See list followers
+- Remove persional events
-- See list following
+- See list joined events
 - See warning list events (contains content that violates community standards)

 # Feature of admin: